JanelGilani/spread-of-crimes-in-toronto/README.md

 ## Overview of Paper

 This paper analyzes the distribution of crime rates across Toronto.
-Specifically, it is looking at the relationship between the number of crimes, population, and income level for each neighbourhood.
+Specifically, it is looking at the relationship between the number of crimes, population, and income level across the 158 neighbourhoods of Toronto.

 ## File Structure